The Enduring Myth of the Buddha: New Book Release

 A number of gurus have taught about finding one’s true nature as consciousness down through the ages, from Buddha to Rumi, and from Jiddu Krishnamurti to Ramana Maharshi.
 These individuals have all said the same thing: You cannot rely on information, teachings, rituals, religion, ideas, thinking, or practice to realize consciousness; you just have to observe with great persistence, desire, and interest, and eventually it dawns on you who you are.

-If you are too tied to your beliefs about who you are, as well as the teachings of New Age philosophy, religion, or materialist science, then this book isn’t for you.
-But if you want to understand yourself at the deepest level and are willing to let go of your preconceptions and suppositions, then buy the book and investigate into your own nature.
+If you are too tied to your beliefs about who you are, as well as the teachings of New Age philosophy, religion, or materialist science, then don’t take this book personally.
+You can read it for an intellectual understanding.
+Or if you are brave enough you can look into your own self at the deepest level and in the process let go of your preconceptions and suppositions.
+Read the book and investigate your own nature.
 It’s quite rewarding if you can do it.

 Happy reading!